oracle-livelabs/database/truecache/data-load/data-load.md

     hostname
     </copy>
     ```
-8. Logon to SALES1 service as the transaction user using the password specified in step1 in the format hostname:1521/SALES1
+8. Logon to SALES1 service as the transaction user using the password specified in step1 in the format hostname:1521/SALES1.
+To view the password open the file using cat command.
     ```
     <copy>
     cat step1.sql